 Depending on your role in your organization, you might use this guide in different ways:

-Business decision makers, including chief security and technology officers will be interested in the Executive Summary (NIST SP 1800-12a), which describes the:
+Business decision makers, including chief security and technology officers, will be interested in the Executive Summary, NIST SP 1800-12A, which describes the following topics:

-- challenges enterprises face in issuing strong, two-factor credentials to mobile devices
+- challenges enterprises face in issuing strong, multifactor credentials to mobile devices

-- Section 3.4.4, Security Control Map, maps the security characteristics of this example solution to cybersecurity standards and best practices
+- Section 3.5.4, Security Control Map, maps the security characteristics of the example solutions to cybersecurity standards and best practices

-You might share the Executive Summary, NIST SP 1800-12a, with your leadership team members to help them understand the importance of adopting a standards-based Derived PIV Credential solution.
+You might share the Executive Summary, NIST SP 1800-12A, with your leadership team members to help them understand the importance of adopting a standards-based DPC solution.

 IT professionals who want to implement an approach like this will find the whole practice guide useful.
-You can use the How-To portion of the guide, NIST SP 1800-12c, to replicate all or parts of the build created in our lab.
-The How-To guide provides specific product installation, configuration, and integration instructions for implementing the example solution.
-We do not recreate the product manufacturers’ documentation, which is generally widely available.
+You can use the How-To portion of the guide, NIST SP 1800-12C, to replicate all or parts of the builds created in our lab.
+The How-To portion of the guide provides specific product installation, configuration, and integration instructions for implementing the example solutions.
+We do not re-create the product manufacturers’ documentation, which is generally widely available.
 Rather, we show how we incorporated the products together in our environment to create an example solution.

 This guide assumes that IT professionals have experience implementing security products within the enterprise.
 While we have used a suite of commercial products to address this challenge, this guide does not endorse these particular products.
-Your organization can adopt this solution or one that adheres to these guidelines in whole, or you can use this guide as a starting point for tailoring and implementing parts of Derived PIV Credentials example solutions.
+Your organization can adopt either solution or one that adheres to these guidelines in whole, or you can use this guide as a starting point for tailoring and implementing parts of the DPC example solutions.
 Your organization’s security experts should identify the products that will best integrate with your existing tools and IT system infrastructure.
 We hope you will seek products that are congruent with applicable standards and best practices.
-Section 4.2, Technologies, lists the products we used and maps them to the cybersecurity controls provided by this reference solution.
+Section 3.6, Technologies, lists the products we used and maps them to the cybersecurity controls provided by the reference solutions.